 - 1. Students who fail three nursing courses with a combined total minimum of 9 credits will be dismissed from the major.
 Failure is defined as a C- or lower. - 2.
 Failure of a previously failed nursing course will result in dismissal from the major. - 3.
-Courses not required in the major are not subject to the Failed Course Policy. - 4.
-A repeated nursing course must be taken within three semesters of the course being offered.
+Non-nursing courses are not subject to the Failed Course Policy. - A repeated nursing course must be taken within three semesters of the course being offered.
 A student who does not take the failed course within the time frame will need to reapply to the major.
-Students may be required to begin the major at the first semester of the major. - 5.
-Students re-admitted to nursing after being academically dismissed from the major will be evaluated to determine re-entry point.
-Re-admitted students who fail any nursing course for the major will be permanently dismissed from that major.
+A readmitted student will be evaluated to determine where he or she will be allowed to reenter the major. - 4.
 Graduation Requirements: ASN Degree